-During the past 12 months, one in 10 teens said they have been hit or physically hurt on purpose by a boyfriend or girlfriend at least once.
-And nearly half of all teens in relationships say they know friends who have been verbally abused.
+During the past 12 months, 1 in 10 teens said they have been hit or physically hurt on purpose by a boyfriend or girlfriend at least once.
+Nearly 1/2 of all teens in relationships say they know friends who were verbally abused.

 Teen dating violence is the physical, sexual, or psychological/emotional violence within a dating relationship.
 Before violence starts, a teen may experience controlling behavior and demands from their partner.
 One partner may tell another what to wear and who to hang out with.
 Over time, the unhealthy behavior may become violent.
 That’s why adults need to talk to teens now about the importance of developing healthy, respectful relationships.